 If you have been charged with a crime, you are entering the complex world of the United States criminal justice system and will more than likely need a lawyer by your side.
 In this realm, your ability to work with a knowledgeable criminal defense attorney will be crucial in helping manage your case and obtaining the best possible outcome.
 While many defendants will be able to acquire a public defender who will represent them free of charge, others may not meet the financial requirements or simply opt to hire a private lawyer.
 If you fall into the latter category, you may be wondering what characteristics to look for when deciding who to hire.

 Similar to having home-field advantage in sports, hiring a criminal defense attorney with experience in the courthouse where your case is pending can end in a much more favorable ruling rather than hiring a lawyer who is not familiar with the procedures of the local courthouse handling your case.
-For example, the District Attorney in Marion County, IN may have a no-plea-bargaining policy with respect to a particular offense, whereas the D.A. in neighboring Hancock County, IN may not have that same policy.
-If you had a case pending in the former county, it would be beneficial to hire a seasoned Indianapolis criminal defense lawyer who may know which prosecutors will negotiate in advance and those that are more likely to plead just before trial.
-While a strong understanding of local courthouse procedures is important, another advantage to hiring a local attorney is that he or she will typically know the police officers and how they perform in front of juries.
+For example, the District Attorney in Maricopa County, AZ may have a no-plea-bargaining policy with respect to a particular offense, whereas the D.A. in neighboring Yuma County, AZ may not have that same policy.
+If you had a case pending in the former county, it would be beneficial to hire a seasoned Phoenix criminal defense attorney who may know which prosecutors will negotiate in advance and those that are more likely to plead just before trial.
+While a strong understanding of local courthouse procedures is important, another advantage to hiring a local attorney is that he or she will typically know the police officers and how they perform before juries.

 Civil vs. Criminal Lawyers